Outpatient Clinical Services

 What is Applied Behavior Analysis (ABA) Therapy?

-Who can get ABA Therapy at CAC?
+Who can get ABA Therapy at the CAC?

-Children ages 18-months-old to to 8-years-old.
+Children ages 18-months-old to 8-years-old.

 Karen Weigle, PhD is a Licensed Clinical Psychologist with 20 years of experience working with people with autism and other developmental disabilities and their families.
 She received her masters and doctorate from West Virginia University and completed Residency at Michigan State University.
 Dr. Weigle has extensive experience working as part of an interdisciplinary team in several medical specialty clinics and wards.
 She has provided psychological assessment and intervention services in a variety of contexts including in-home, school-based, clinic-based, agency-based, hospital-based, and community crisis response.
 She has previously directed programs that provided services spanning East Tennessee and had oversight over a large number of service providers.
 For over a decade, Dr. Weigle has trained family practice and medical specialty residents, special educators, community-based services providers, families, early intervention specialists, and laypersons.
 Her teaching experience varies from undergraduate psychology courses to special education graduate-level seminars.
 Dr. Weigle was the Clinical Director at The TEAM Centers from 2008 to 2011.
 She now provides autism assessments and behavior therapy at the Chattanooga Autism Center.
 Dr. Weigle is also currently associate director for the Centers for START Services at UNH, a national program designed to develop local crisis prevention and intervention services for persons with intellectual and developmental disabilities and mental health concerns.

-Clinical Welcome Packet (Policies and other information).
-Download and keep for your records.
+Clinical Welcome Packet (Policies and other information): Download and keep for your records.